WPDevelopers/notificationx/README.txt

 9. **[Envato [PRO]](https://notificationx.com/integrations/envato/):** Display your download or sales notification from Envato (Themeforest/CodeCanyon) and increase conversion rates.

-10. **[Google Analytics[PRO]](https://notificationx.com/integrations/google-analytics/):** Display Google Analytics insights and visitor counts with more marketing inisght to engage your potential buyers.
+10. **[Google Analytics[PRO]](https://notificationx.com/integrations/google-analytics/):** Display Google Analytics insights and visitor counts with more marketing insight to engage your potential buyers.

 ## 🏆 FEATURED IN TOP PUBLICATIONS ##